-After doing some initial research on your proposed topic, you will arrange a meeting with the Assistant Director for Continuing Studies (AD, Continuing Studies).
+After doing some initial research on your proposed topic, you will arrange a meeting with the Associate Director for

+Continuing Studies (Associate Director, Continuing Studies).
 From this meeting, you will end up with a more concrete subject.
 Please note: it is the student's responsibility to identify an advisor and readers for your thesis.
-The AD, Continuing Studies will discuss your choice for advisor and readers, or your ideas about potential advisors and readers, when you meet.
-Following this meeting, you will prepare a brief abstract, preliminary bibliography, and brief outline

-(which will be reviewed by the AD, Continuing Studies).
-You will then meet with the GLS Writing Consultant.
-During your appointment with the GLS Writing Consultant, you will review the work you have prepared.
+The Associate Director, Continuing Studies will discuss your choice for advisor and readers, or your ideas about potential advisors and readers, when you meet.
+Following this meeting, you will prepare the materials which will provide the foundation of your proposal:: a brief abstract, preliminary bibliography, and brief outline (which will be reviewed by the Associate Director, Continuing Studies).
+You may then meet with the GLS Writing Consultant.
+If you meet, the GLS Writing Consultant will review the work you have prepared.
 This is the appropriate time for you to receive objective feedback on the writing and the construction of the proposal.
-The Writing Consultant may subsequently choose to meet with your advisor to ensure that your project proposal meets the advisor's expectations.
+The Writing Consultant may subsequently choose to meet with the faculty member you are hoping to have as your advisor, to ensure that your project proposal meets the advisor's expectations.

-After you have integrated feedback from the AD, Continuing Studies and the Writing Consultant, you will be ready to present the documents to a potential advisor and readers (see choosing a committee, page 5).
-If the advisor agrees to advise you, you will contact the AD, Continuing Studies, who will reach out to the advisor to finalize his or her participation.
+After you have integrated feedback from the Associate Director, Continuing Studies and the Writing Consultant, you will be ready to present the documents to a potential advisor and readers (see choosing a committee, page 5).
+If the advisor agrees to advise you, you will contact the Associate Director, Continuing Studies, who will reach out to the advisor to finalize his or her participation.
 Once a faculty member has agreed to serve as your advisor, you will both set up a timetable for meetings and submission of drafts.
 This timetable is a required component of the proposal.
 It is your responsibility to keep your advisor apprised of your progress.
 In most cases, students and advisors need to meet two to four times in the proposal stage: initially, to finalize a topic, then to review drafts.
 Keep in mind that your advisor must have enough time to read and evaluate your work before returning it to you with comments, and that you will need time to incorporate those comments.
 You should also be prepared for the possibility that your advisor will request significant changes to every draft, including your proposed final version.